Code-Ebullient/sca1-laravel/README.md

 # Sca1-e_commerce Project

 **This project is for the SCA Laravel Track Cohort 1, for a period of 3 months concepts in Laravel are taught and implemented in this project until a full fledged application is ready for deployment.
-It is an e-commerce store for She Code Africa merchandise, where awesome swag are vailable for purchase.**
+It is an e-commerce store for She Code Africa merchandise, where awesome swag are vailable for purchase, according to my mentor**

 * Category *